 What is a Grain Elevator Worker?

-They profit through the difference between the local cash price and the futures price that occurs at certain times of the year.
-The grain elevator worker maintains records for farmers and companies and are employed by licensed grain elevator companies.
+Profit is made through the difference between the local cash price and the futures price that occurs at certain times of the year.

 What does a Grain Elevator Worker do?